HEROES

 Laura Strahm, Berner Rheumazentrum am Viktoriaplatz

-Prof. Dr. Johannes Roth, Cantonal Hospital Lucerne, Cantonal Hospital Winterthur
+Prof. Dr. Johannes Roth, Cantonal Hospital Lucerne

-Dr. Daniela Kaiser, Dr. Gernot Schmid, Cantonal Hospital Lucerne
+Dr. Daniela Kaiser, Cantonal Hospital Lucerne

 Dr. Diana Dan, Lausanne University Hospital

-Dr. Eva Adank Cantonal Hospital Graubünden
+Dr. Eva Adank, Cantonal Hospital Graubünden

 Dr. Federica Vanoni, Regional Hospital Bellinzona